Creating a budget breakdown and sticking to a budget was and is by far the hardest part of gaining control of your finances.

-While you are trying to stick to your budget, you’ll be reminded of the temptations and driven by your old habits that led you to the point of not having control over your money.
+While you are trying to stick to your budget, you’ll be reminded of the temptations and driven by your old habits.
+Remember them!
+They are what led you to the point of not having control over your money.

-There will be times when you’ll spend more than you budgeted for, and hopefully, you’ll feel bad about it, because that’s how you learn.
+There will be times when you’ll spend more than your budget breakdown.
+Hopefully, you’ll feel bad about it, because that’s how you learn.

-Clearly identifying why you created a budget, whether it is to gain control of your finances, reduce debt, save for a large purchase, or build wealth, having that at the forefront of your mind will fuel your determination to stick to the budget you created.
+Clearly identify why you created a budget breakdown.
+Is it to gain control of your finances, reduce debt, save for a large purchase, or build wealth?
+Having your reason at the forefront of your mind will fuel your determination to stick to the budget you created.

-Obviously, things are going to happen every so often when you’ll be derailed from your budget, but use that same determination to get back on track as quickly as possible.
+Things are going to happen every so often when you’ll be derailed from your budget.
+But use that same determination to get back on track as quickly as possible.

-We like to make a visual reminder, such as a debt thermometer when we are reducing debt or just the date and a bible verse to remind us of our important monthly budget “meeting” to discuss how we did last month, to keep our focus at the forefront of our minds!
+We like to make a visual reminder.
+Such as a debt thermometer when we are reducing debt.
+Or just the date and a bible verse to remind us of our important monthly budget “meeting” to discuss how we did last month.
+This helps us keep our focus at the forefront of our minds!